 Any time is a good time to add plate room checkpoints, so why not start now?
 Adding just a few plate room checkpoints can ensure only good plates are approved and make the journey to the press department.
 For more information on Anderson & Vreeland’s Plate Room Checkpoint Bundle, please email email@example.com and reference this blog post.

 These are short answers to just a few of the questions customers ask.
-Prepress may seem straightforward, but there are a myriad of details under the hood that make the difference between mediocre and first-rate plates and finished work.
+Prepress may seem straightforward, but there is a myriad of details under the hood that make the difference between mediocre and first-rate plates and finished work.
 Paying attention to those details and adopting some best practices are the keys to making sure every job in your plant shows off your best work and delights your customers.